Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Star fruit

-Keep your cat away from all these plants as they all will make your cat very sick or worse.
+Keep your cat away from all these plants, as they are all toxic to your cat.

 Conclusion

 So, whether you have begonias in your home or in your garden and an outdoor cat, you’ll need to take steps to ensure your cat’s safety.
-This might mean you have to get rid of all the begonias and replacing them with more cat-friendly plants.
+This means you have to get rid of all the begonias and replace them with cat-friendly plants.

 All these flowers are technically safe for cats, although you still don’t want your cat to be constantly feasting on them.